 In the world today, scientists researching the microbiome have estimated there are 20-30 thousand species of bacteria, 5 million species of fungi and 300 thousand species of parasites.
 When it comes to Viruses, there is still a debate if they actually exist or are even what we think they are.
 But if we go with the current mainstream convention, you could say there are more viruses in the world than stars in the universe!

 Social Distancing: We have been hearing lately it’s not the best idea to be close to others at this time.
 But did you know another way to boost immunity is by being with others?
 You may have probably guessed it, but by being close to others we get exposed to a greater diversity of microorganisms, thus boosting microbiome diversity.
-Something else to consider is that human touch, talking and laughter feel good.
+Something else to consider is that human touch, conversation and laughter feel good.
 Feeling good also boosts immunity.
 Health is not just about our physical state.
 Our mental state counts.
 Did you know that babies deprived of human touch actually die?
-In this case what we used to say is true: Together we are strong!
+Contrary to what the “new normal” is inspiring us to forget “Together we are strong”!

 But don’t take my word for it.
 Always do your own research.
 You can either let others dictate how you should live or take ownership of how you choose to live.
-Wishing you love, health and happiness!
+Wishing you abundant love, health and happiness!